 Each little region of the United States has its own brand names.
 These brand names are the most fragile of brands, as even a great (and successful) 75-year-old local retail company can shut down because of real estate, family issues, changing demographics or a myriad of other things.

 These brands are often associated with families, either bearing the family name (Crowther Ford, Whay’s TV, Self Chrysler-Plymouth), or so associated with families that the two are synonymous.
 Pictured here, Morgan Oysters from Weems, one of many seafood brands associated with the Northern Neck.
-This can is an antique from Wye River Antiques.

 Like so many places, the Northern Neck (and its towns Warsaw, Colonial Beach, Irvington, Reedville, Kilmarnock, White Stone, Callao and Lively) has lost many old companies and brands.
 For instance, local canneries and oyster houses had their own brands; there was even a cat food brand, Huff & Puff, made from the menhaden in Reedville by T.C.
 Slaughter Co.
 In the editor’s family, his grandfather operated Piney Island Seafood, an oyster brand, which had headquarters in Morattico.